cwi-dis/igor/schema.md

 ```
 but in the latter `abcd` can be any string.
 Round-tripping to JSON of this construct is transparent.

+In various elements XPath expressions can be used.
+These follow XPath 1.0, with a number of extensions:

+* _to be provided_

 ## environment

 Stores high level information about the environment (household) in which Igor is operating such as GPS location.